 • How do I sign up for an “Online” appointment, and once I do, how do I start my session?

-For all “Online” appointments (whether you are a student at Washington Square or Tandon), you will need to reserve your appointment on the Washington Square Writing Center’s schedule.
+For most “Online” appointments (whether you are a student at Washington Square or Tandon), you will need to reserve your appointment on the Washington Square Writing Center’s schedule.
+(There are also a limited number of Online appointments at Tandon.)
 You may do so up to a week in advance.
 Then, you will meet with your consultant or tutor online at that time, using your appointment to access a Zoom link for your conference.

 Before you click on an open appointment time on the scheduler, be sure you have selected a time-slot marked as “Online.”
 Once you select an online appointment time, open the window marked “Create a New Appointment,” where you will find a box asking you to “Please describe the 1-2 priorities that you are hoping to receive feedback on from the consultant” and a box informing you that “If using Google Docs, please provide a link here.
 You may also upload a Word Doc in the file sharing links below.”
 Fill in these boxes and press save.
 You will then receive a confirmation email that you have successfully reserved your appointment.

-When you reserve an online appointment, you will have the option of sharing a Google Doc or attaching a Word document.
-Although we ask you to upload your document 24 hours before the session, please note that the consultant will not read this document until your session.
+You do not need to upload your draft when initially making an appointment, but we ask that you do so 24 hours before the session.
+However, please note that the consultant will not read this document until your session.
 If you share a Google Doc, make sure that you share your Google Doc with your consultant several hours before the conference.
 You can find the consultant’s email address on the appointment page.
 Set your sharing settings so that your consultant can comment.